Questions about becoming a home inspector

 Q: Is your course online or printed?

-A: Our course is not online.
-We mail out our modules, free of charge, to our students anywhere in Canada.
-We recommend that our students read the modules in full before arriving for the in class learning session.
-A student may choose to attend an in class session during or before completing the reading modules with the goal of attending a “brush up” in class session later in the future.
-We recommend our students attend the free in class session once a year to ensure that they stay on top of any industry changes.
-We also offer our graduates a chance to exchange their old modules for the most up to date versions free of charge.
-Simply bring us your outdated CIHI modules and get fresh updated copies at any in class learning session.
-With the constantly changing building industry in Canada, we want to ensure our inspectors stay ahead of industry with the latest information.
+A: Our course is a hybrid course to meet the preference of our students.
+We are one of the only home inspector training schools that still provides hard copy materials to our students so that they can write and highlight contents without having to stare at a computer screen for countless tiring hours.
+We recommend that our students read the modules in full before arriving for the direct training sessions.
+A student may choose to attend a direct training session before, during, or after completing the reading modules.
+We recommend our students attend the free direct training sessions once a year to ensure that they stay on top of industry changes.
+With the constantly changing building industry in Canada, we want to ensure our students stay ahead of industry with the latest information.

 Q: How is your course graded?
 Is there an exam?

-A: Yes, we do have a comprehensive written exam.
-The exam is multiple choice and has approximately 70 questions.
-The test will be administered on the mock inspection day.
-Students have two hours to complete the exam.
-It is an open book exam, but don’t be fooled thinking that it will be easy because if you have not studied the material; chances are you won’t be able to finish it.
-Our exams will be written to ensure that our students are highly trained in home inspections.
+A: Yes, we do have a comprehensive exam.
+It is mostly multiple choice and has 80 questions.
+Students have two hours to complete the open book exam.
+However, don’t be fooled thinking that it will be easy because if you have not studied the material; chances are you won’t pass.
+Our exams test to ensure that our students are highly trained in home inspections.
 The passing grade is 80%.
+This exam is free of charge and re-writes are free as well.

 Q: What happens after I complete my training with the Canadian Institute of Home Inspectors?